 How to Convert Audio Tape to CD at Home

 Many people take pride in their music collection as it grows with age and speaks loudly of their musical tastes and experiences growing up.
 But whilst that large collection of audio tapes may tell of a lifetime of enjoyment, the physical tapes themselves will not last so long.
-Audio tape has a tendency to break down physically, as well as deteriorate in playback quality over time.
+The audio tape has a tendency to break down physically, as well as deteriorate in playback quality over time.
 Converting your audio tapes into CD is one of the many ways you can prolong the life of your music collection, and here’s how.

 The CD is a great tool in converting audio tapes and cassettes into a digital medium that doesn’t deteriorate in quality no matter how many times you play the music.
 Once the music has been placed on the CD, you will be able to store it in your music collection as a physical item, as well as save to a computer for transfer to an MP3 player or smartphone.